Intrinsic and extrinsic photogalvanic effects in twisted bilayer graphene

 \emph{Extrinsic photocurrents} - The presence of a substrate or encapsulation gives rise to the three new components of the photocurrent tensors listed in Table \ref{components}, which we now analyze.
-Figure \ref{Fig3} shows all three components in the presence of the corresponding perturbation that generates it, as a function of the chemical potential, for two representative values of $\theta$ above and below the magic angle, and three values of the chemical potential corresponding to neutrality ($\mu=0$), filled flat bands ($\mu>0$) and empty flat bands ($\mu<0$).
+Figure \ref{Fig3} shows all three components in the presence of the corresponding perturbation that generates it, as a function of the chemical potential, for two representative values of $\theta$ above and below the magic angle, and three values of the chemical potential corresponding to neutrality ($\mu=0$), filled flat bands ($\mu>0$), and empty flat bands ($\mu<0$).
 Consistent with previous literature \cite{Kaplan22,Chaudhary22}, we find extremely large normal incidence photocurrents reaching $10^5$ ${\rm nm \; \mu A/V^2}$, especially when both flat bands are occupied, see Figs. \ref{Fig3} a,b.
-Off-normal incidence photocurrents induced by a displacement field are in contrast smaller and comparable to the intrinsic components.
+Off-normal incidence photocurrents induced by an electric field are in contrast smaller and comparable to the intrinsic components.
 We observe that the particle-hole constraints are obeyed in every case, with only $\sigma_{yyy}$ inverting its sign with $\mu$.
 Interestingly, we also observe that $\sigma_{xxx}$ and $\sigma_{yyy}$ display an approximate reversal accross the magic angle, while $\sigma_{xxz}$ and $\eta_{xxz}$ do not.

-\emph{Breaking particle-hole symmetry} - The continuum Hamiltonian in Eq. \ref{continuummodel} contains the leading contributions in the small $\theta$ approximation, which is a very good approximation near $\theta_M$.
-Its exact PHS is weakly broken once subleading corrections are considered, and we now assess their effect.
-The first of such corrections is the relative rotation of the spinor basis on each layer, so that at small angles
+\emph{Breaking particle-hole symmetry} - The continuum Hamiltonian in Eq. \ref{continuummodel}, derived in the small $\theta$ approximation, has an exact PHS.
+This symmetry is weakly broken once subleading corrections in $\theta$ are considered, and we now assess their effect.